MarkJamesDunbar/neural-net-text-classification/README.md

 ### Install requirements
 To set up the requirements for this python package, please run:
 `python setup.py install`
+or
+`pip install -e .`
+inside the `Neural-Network-for-Kannada-MNIST-Classification` directory

 ## Running the model training and validation pipeline
-To run the pipeline, use the following command from the `Neural-Network-for-Kannada-MNIST-Classification` folder:
+To run the pipeline, use the following command from the `Neural-Network-for-Kannada-MNIST-Classification` directory:
 `python src/kannadamnist_module/pipeline.py`

 ## Output files